shenando/github-search/README.md

 ## Optimizations

-Though it is a small project and state management is realatively straight forwards, the app could be improved with the use of Redux.
+Though it is a small project and state management is realatively straight forward, the app could be improved with the use of Redux.
 There are some bugs with the pagination as well which I think could be improved with time - I think this relates to how the data is interacting with the deployment environment - but luckily the next/prev buttons work great!
 Finally, I started to incorporate routes but ran out of time - so I removed them.
 I'd love to go back and make it so each time you click on a user it brings you to a new page with more info/links.

 ## Lessons Learned:

 Pagination is hard!
-Especially when your search results return thousands of results.
+Especially when your search returns thousands of results.
 Luckily the GitHub API limits the amount of search results to 30 (which I increased to 100 to give users a more robust experiencce) so I was able to make pagination work.
 But having breaks in pagination and making it more dynamic is something I defineitely want to contiune working on.
 Also, I think I complicated things for myself by making an initial search user call and an additional specific user information call, but because it allowed me to access more important information, I think it all worked out in the end.

 ________________________________________